XPL0Z/spotish/README.md

 Available commands:
   /start - 📜 Show this menu
   /play &lt;Spotify URL&gt; - ▶️ Play a song or ➕ add it to the queue
-  /play &lt;Spotify URL&gt; - ▶️ Add a song to the queue in first place /pause - ⏸️ Pause the current song
+  /playtop &lt;Spotify URL&gt; - ▶️ Add a song to the queue in first place /pause - ⏸️ Pause the current song
   /resume - 🔄 Resume the paused song
   /skip - ⏭️ Skip the current song
   /stop - 🛑 Stop playback and 🧹 clear the queue
   /volume &lt;0-100&gt; - 🔊 Adjust the volume
   /adduser &lt;username&gt; add user that are authorized (without @)
-  /mix ♾️ songs | play recommation from history
+  /mix - ♾️ songs | play recommation from history
-  /search &lt;name of a track&gt;
+  /search &lt;name of a track&gt; - play a song only with the name

 <p align="right">(<a href="#readme-top">back to top</a>)</p>